boneskull/core/README.md

 Notice that you may have multiple databases in your app, and use them all at once interchangeably.
 You may use Redis, Mongodb, Mysql, Postgre, everything jugglingdb supports.

+## Public data

+`public` folders are available inside `system`, `modules` and `app` folder, so how can you serve them all at once?

+If you are using Express to deliver your (please see FAQ below) public assets (css, images, javascript, etc), then all your folders are "hooked up" when your app starts and served automatically.

+Notice that the `app` folder will have a preference over `modules` and `system`, that means, if you have two files with the same name (eg: `logo.png`) inside a module in `modules/mymodule/public/logo.png` and in `app/public/logo.png` it will serve only the `app` one.

 ## Testing